 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This fast and flavorful Hunan beef recipe needs just 15 minutes and simple ingredients to create a fast weeknight meal that rivals your favorite takeout!
-Serve with an Asian cabbage salad, and dinner is ready in a flash.
+Serve with an Asian cabbage salad or chicken broccoli stir fry and dinner is ready in a flash.

 What Is Hunan Beef?